The story behind the Sarikhani Collection

 A version of this article first appeared in the winter 2020 issue of Art Quarterly, the magazine of Art Fund.

-'Epic Iran' is on at the Victoria and Albert Museum, London, until 12 September 2021.
+'Epic Iran' was on at the Victoria and Albert Museum, London, from 29 May - 12 September 2021.